Split Blade For Mustang

 - Cloth leads for easy installation (installs like a regular Mustang pickup)

 - Overlapping pole pieces for even volume across all strings: even went bent

 Lindy Fralin Split Blade Pickups are unique: they offer a single-coil sound, with no hum, whatsoever.
-You can expect fantastic warm, full-bodied tone with incredible string articulation and enhanced detail.
-Low strings sound clear and articulate, while the plain strings sound thicker than a single coil, but still sparkle.
+You can expect a fantastic warm, full-bodied tone with incredible string articulation and enhanced detail.
+Low strings sound clear and articulate, while the plain strings sound thicker than a single-coil, but still sparkle.
 Also, adjusting the pickup on the Bass and Treble ends really allows the player to fine-tune the pickup to his or her needs.